1

 越石父賢,在縲紲中。 晏子出,遭之涂,解左驂贖之,載歸。 弗謝,入閨。 久之,越石父請絕。 晏子懼然,攝衣冠謝曰:「嬰雖不仁,免子於緦何子求絕之速也?」 石父曰:「不然。 吾聞君子詘於不知己而信於知己者。 方吾在縲紲中,彼不知我也。 夫子既已感寤而贖我,是知己; 知己而無禮,固不如在縲紲之中。」 晏子於是延入為上客。

-Yue Shi Fu was worthy but was in fetters and handcuffs.
+Yue Shifu was a worthy man but was in fetters.
 Yan Zi went out and encountered him on the road.
 He unyoked the left trace horse to redeem him and carried him home.
 He did not thank him and entered the inner chambers.
-After a long time, Yue Shi Fu requested to break off relations.
-Yan Zi fearfully adjusted his clothing and cap and apologized, saying: 'Ying though unbenevolent saved you from hempen bonds—why do you seek to break off so quickly?'
-Shi Fu said: 'Not so.
-I have heard that gentlemen bend to those who do not know them but extend faith to those who know them.
-When I was in fetters and handcuffs, they did not know me.
-Master having already been moved and redeemed me—this is knowing me; knowing me yet without ritual is certainly not as good as being in fetters and handcuffs.''
+After some time, Yue Shifu asked to sever their relationship.
+Yan Zi, startled, straightened his robes and cap and apologized, saying, "Though I, Ying, am not benevolent, I freed you from bonds—why do you seek to break off relations so quickly?"
+Shifu said, "Not so.
+I have heard that a gentleman bends before those who do not know him, but stands firm before those who do.
+When I was bound in fetters, those men did not know me.
+Master having already been moved and redeemed me—this is knowing me; To know me yet treat me without ritual is surely not as good as being in fetters."
 Yan Zi then invited him in as an honored guest.

 9